Our Team

 Michaela Wiesinger

-Michaela Wiesinger joined the University of Innsbruck as a new Professor of German Medieval Studies in October 2024.
+Michaela Wiesinger joined the University of Innsbruck as Professor of German Medieval Studies in October 2024.
 Her research focuses on the late Middle Ages and the early modern period with a focus on usage texts.
 Her ERC Starting Grant, which she transferred to Innsbruck from the Austrian Academy of Sciences, deals with arithmetic manuscripts in German from the 15th and 16th centuries.

 Franziska Putz

 Franziska Putz completed her Bachelor’s and Master’s degrees at the Universities of Vienna and Heidelberg and has been working on the ERC Starting Grant project ARITHMETIC for one and a half years.
 She originally supported the transcriptions as a student assistant and has now recently taken up the position of pre-doc at the University of Innsbruck.
 Her research focuses on the late Middle Ages and the early modern period.
-In her dissertation, she will focus on the narrative elements and structures in manuscript and printed arithmetic books of this period and thus contribute valuable insights into the knowledge and communication of mathematical content in historical contexts.
+In her dissertation, she will focus on the narrative elements and structures in manuscript and printed arithmetic books of this period and thus contribute insights into the knowledge and communication of mathematical content in historical contexts.

 Norbert Hunor Orbán